chaos1616/NarutoSenki-V2/Doc/README.md

   - [UI] Fullscreen menu background
   - [UI] Make a new battle UI for Desktop platform
 - **REMOVED**
-  - Click logo will not affect the game
   - All network codes & dependence (websocket)
   - [Config] Removed `Hidan` & `Kakuzu` & `Chiyo` hurt sound (It doesn't existed)
 - **FEATURES**
-  - Click `NETWORK` button to enable custom select character
+  - Click `NETWORK` button to display the game mode selection panel
   - [Linux & Windows] Half keyboard supported (Only working on battle scene)

 ### What is the next?